Efemache/Mercenaries-Farm-bot/README.md

 * don't move the Hearthstone window
 * don't put another window in front of Hearthstone
 * don't touch your mouse (except if you want to bypass the bot)
-* don't resize the Hearthstone window
+* don't resize the Hearthstone window or change the resolution

 ## Installation
 ### Windows